 Eli Lilly and Company

-To improve its ability to fight disease and help communities, Eli Lilly and Company needed to remove data from silos to allow more teams access to information.
-By using Axon Data Governance and Informatica Data Quality, Eli Lilly and Company stayed within regulatory compliance.
-It also created a collaborative enterprise data marketplace to empower self-service analytics.
-This gave the company trustworthy data they could use to achieve revenue increases.
+To improve its ability to fight disease and help communities, Eli Lilly and Company needed to uncover data dispersed across silos and allow more teams access to business-critical information.
+Informatica’s data governance and data quality solutions allowed them to comply with healthcare data regulations even as they created new solutions with their data.
+Lilly also created a collaborative enterprise data marketplace to empower self-service analytics.
+This gave the company’s data consumers trustworthy data they could use to achieve increased revenue.

-If you’re ready to get more value out of your data, tap into Informatica tools that will help deliver insights to inform better business decisions:
+If you’re ready to get more value out of your data, learn more about how you can deliver insights that inform better business decisions:

 Find the best predictive data intelligence technology for your company with the “IDC Technology Assessment Guide: Activating Data Intelligence to Deliver Business Value.”2

 Learn how you can easily share and access data from across your organization in “Data Sharing Marketplaces for Dummies.”

 Explore the business value of data governance with this free workbook.

 Check out the blog, Five Reasons Why Modern Data-Driven Organizations Need a Foundation of Predictive Data Intelligence.

 Get a copy of The Ultimate Checklist for Cloud Master Data Management.